Archiving of mouse strains

 - One can eliminate most mouse pathogens during the procedure and thereby “cleanse” an infected strain into SPF conditions.

-Archiving mouse strains at KIMM
+Archiving mouse strains

 We offer archiving of mouse strains either as spermatozoa or as embryos.
 Which format to choose depends on several factors including strain background, zygosity needs, how often re-derivation of the strain is anticipated, etc. A more detailed guide on what the requirements are with the different methods of cryoarchiving will soon be available here.